tcort/markdown-link-check/README.md

 `config.json`:

 * `ignorePatterns`: An array of objects holding regular expressions which a link is checked against and skipped for checking in case of a match.
 * `replacementPatterns`: An array of objects holding regular expressions which are replaced in a link with their corresponding replacement string.
-This behavior allows to adapt to certain platform conventions hosting the Markdown.
+This behavior allows (for example) to adapt to certain platform conventions hosting the Markdown.
 * `httpHeaders`: The headers are only applied to links where the link **starts with** one of the supplied URLs in the `urls` section.

 **Example:**